Computer glasses: just the thing for the workplace

 1. How do you know if you need computer glasses?

-Normally, the first symptom of eyestrain caused by computer work is not blurred vision, but eye fatigue, headache, neck or back pain or sensitivity to light.
+Normally, the first symptom of eyestrain caused by computer work is not blurred vision, but eye fatigue, a headache, neck or back pain or sensitivity to light.
 Your eyes may also be dry or red, and you may experience a burning or stinging sensation.
 This is the result of concentrating on a computer screen for long periods of time, possibly also with an unnatural posture.
-These problems are further compounded by the need to move your eyes constantly between close distances, e.g. reference documents on your desk, and the intermediate range, e.g. looking up to talk to colleagues or customers.
+These problems are further compounded by the need to move your eyes constantly between close distances, like when you read documents on your desk, and the intermediate range, such as when you look up to talk to colleagues or customers.

-A visit to your optician and an eye examination will reveal whether you need special glasses for computer use.
+A visit to your eye doctor and an eye examination will reveal whether you need special glasses for computer use.

 2. Who is most affected by visual problems at the workplace?